How To Have An Eco-Friendly Christmas: The Ultimate Guide

 It can be a thrill finding or making the perfect gifts for our loved ones.
 Thankfully there are many ways to embrace eco-friendly gift-giving at Christmas time.

-- Giving secondhand gifts might be considered by some as a no-no, but I say it’s important to remember that secondhand does not mean second-best.
-There are a wealth of ideas of secondhand gift ideas for everyone, that would be a delight to receive.
-Try my guide to secondhand Christmas gift ideas to help you find the perfect thoughtful and low-impact gift for your loved one.
+Giving preloved gifts might be considered by some as a no-no, but I say it’s important to remember that second-hand does not mean second-best.
+Try my guide to second-hand Christmas gift ideas to help you find the perfect thoughtful and low-impact gift for your loved one.

-- If you don’t want to give a physical object but still want to give something then try these non-material Christmas gift ideas.
-From ideas that don’t cost any money to ideas that cost some money such as a trip out, contributing to an activity, memberships, and subscriptions, I have a host of ideas for you.
+If you don’t want to give a physical object but still want to give something then try these non-material Christmas gift ideas.
+From ideas that don’t cost any money to ideas that cost some money such as a trip out, contributing to an activity, memberships, and subscriptions, I have a host of ideas for you that also don’t feed into the consumerist side of the season.

-- If you’d rather give a physical object, then try my big guide to eco-friendly Christmas gift ideas for heaps of ideas.
+If you’d rather give a physical object, then try my big guide to eco-friendly Christmas gift ideas for heaps of ideas for everyone on your list.
+I’ve also got a load of eco-friendly stocking filler ideas too.

-- As I know just how hard it can be to buy the right gift for teenagers, I’ve also got a specific guide to eco-friendly gift ideas for teens.
+As I know just how hard it can be to buy the right gift for teenagers, I’ve also got a specific guide to eco-friendly gift ideas for teens.
+You can also try my kids gift guide, and men’s eco gift guide for more ideas.

 Eco-Friendly Christmas Cards